PallaviZoting/calculator-behavior/addition.md

  And I press "plus"
  And I type in "neagtive number"
  And I press "equals"
- Then I see the "added number with negative sign" as the result
+ Then I see the "added number with - sign" as the result

 Scenario: Addition of fractions
- Given The calculator is turned on and I am able to enter fraction numbers When I type in "fraction number 1"
+ Given The calculator is turned on and I am able to enter fraction When I type in "fraction number 1"
  And I press "plus"
  And I type in "fraction number 2"
  And I press "equals"
- Then I see the "added number" as the result in the form of fraction
+ Then I see the "added fraction number" as the result

 Scenario: Addition of +ve and -ve number
  Given The calculator is turned on